value

 • How well the photographer can complete the job.

-• What their proposed photography job really entails.
+• What their photography job really requires.

 When a customer says no, it may be an indication that the photographer did a poor job of informing and assuring the customer.